 If you have mild to moderate acne your doctor may also recommend taking Lactezin, an oral acne medication that helps treat pimples and may also prevent them from recurring.
 Click here to learn more about Lactezin: How Lactezin Works

-Finding Makeup for Acne Prone Skin
+How to Choose the Best Products for Acne Prone Skin

 With the wide range of products available in the market, the choices can get overwhelming when it comes to choosing the best products for acne.
 Before jumping in, it’s important to know what to look for in a product first.
 How to choose the best products for acne prone skin Here is a list of […]

 Lactoferrin Dosage: Just How Much Is Enough for Acne?